 If you are an occupant of a property owned by a trust, here is what you should know.

 The trustee is the legal owner of the trust property and may have the right to evict you, even if you are beneficiary.
 The first thing you should do is ask the trustee for a copy of the trust.
-For more information on how to obtain a trust see our article HERE.
+Learn more information on how to obtain a trust in our article.

 Once you review the terms of the trust, you will have a better understanding of whether the trust gives you the right to occupy the property, and, if so, whether there are any specific conditions.
 If the trust terms do not specifically state you are entitled to live in the property, the trustee can evict you.